fuzzylabs/innovation-rag-search-retrieval/README.md

 ## FastHTML Application

-We use [fasthtml](https://www.fastht.ml/) to create a visualization.
+We use [fasthtml](https://www.fastht.ml/) to create a web application.
 You can directly run the application with precomputed results.

 ```bash
 poetry shell